finbourne/lusid-sdk-csharp/sdk/docs/WorkspaceApi.md

             // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<WorkspaceApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<WorkspaceApi>();
-            var visibility = "shared";  // string | The visibility for the workspace being created.
-Must be `shared` or `personal`; case is important. var workspaceCreationRequest = new WorkspaceCreationRequest(); // WorkspaceCreationRequest | The workspace to be created. var includeItemAccess = false;  // bool? | If true, includes the workspace item actions the user is permitted to perform in the response.
+            var visibility = "shared";  // string | The visibility for the workspace being created; case is important.
+Available values: shared, personal. var workspaceCreationRequest = new WorkspaceCreationRequest(); // WorkspaceCreationRequest | The workspace to be created. var includeItemAccess = false;  // bool? | If true, includes the workspace item actions the user is permitted to perform in the response.
 Defaults to false. (optional)  (default to false)